sjtu-medialab/Free-Viewpoint-RGB-D-Video-Dataset/README.md

 ## Download

 At this time, you can access our [Baidu Netdisk](https://pan.baidu.com/s/1onBiiTBXcvb_X_xxht8Fug?pwd=igfd) or [MEGA](https://mega.nz/folder/pQlGkJCD#jjwphJzKOvpYKWVEc-tKbA) to download video sequences of the dataset.
 More access to our dataset will be released soon.
+You can also refer to this [link](https://medialab.sjtu.edu.cn/post/free-viewpoint-rgb-d-video-dataset/) in [Medialab](https://medialab.sjtu.edu.cn/).
 Camera parameters are provided in this repository.

+## Video Demo
+A video demo based on this dataset (after quality improvement of depth image) and DIBR benchmark is available in:
+<iframe src="//player.bilibili.com/player.html?aid=560846220&bvid=BV1Fe4y1b7mt&cid=840790286&page=1" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true"> </iframe>

+## Paper
+If our dataset is helpful to your research, please cite this paper:
+> @inproceedings{guo2022new,
+  title={A new free viewpoint video dataset and DIBR benchmark}, author={Guo, Shuai and Zhou, Kai and Hu, Jingchuan and Wang, Jionghao and Xu, Jun and Song, Li}, booktitle={Proceedings of the 13th ACM Multimedia Systems Conference}, pages={265--271}, year={2022}
+}